Risk of Alcohol Consumption And Potential DUI on Your Career

 WHAT IS AN ALCOHOL RELATED INCIDENT?

-Commanders can decide what is deemed an “incident of alcohol related misconduct”.
+Commanders can decide what is deemed an “incident of alcohol-related misconduct”.
 Meeting the legal limit when driving is only one standard.
 Being stopped for suspicion of DUI, but blowing under the legal limit may mean technically you cannot be charged with DUI, but commanders can consider the incident as misconduct.
+If this is a first time dui experience for you, you might need to have a professional around to help you make sense of all these complex laws.
+They would be more equipped with handling such cases and hence be able to give you a fair chance to redeem yourself.
 Alcohol-related incidents not involving a vehicle can be just as serious especially if it involves someone getting injured or if one represents the military and the command in a poor light.
 Such if a service member is injured or injures another while drunk, creates a disturbance, or otherwise appears publicly intoxicated.
 If two incidents happen within a 12-month period, Army Regulation 600-85 requires commanders to initiate separation.

 CAREER CONSEQUENCES FOR A DUI CONVICTION

-Consequences for alcohol related incidents is command dependent.
-For instance, the Eighth Army-Korea Policy Letter #10 specifically directs all major subordinate commands to include ”Limited Use” in their command policy that deals with substance abuse programs.
+The consequences for alcohol-related incidents are command-dependent.
+For instance, the Eighth Army-Korea Policy Letter #10 specifically directs all major subordinate commands to include “Limited Use” in their command policy that deals with substance abuse programs.
 A “Limited Use” policy encourages Soldiers to participate in voluntary substance abuse treatment with “a strong goal of rehabilitation, retention or alternative way to discharge.”
 In particular this policy mandates that if a Soldier “properly self-refers to ASAP directly or through Command channels”, a commander can still separate the service member, but must give an Honorable Discharge.

 In a worst case scenario, if a service member blows higher than the legal limit at a traffic stop he or she could face court martial.
 The maximum punishment a service member could receive at a court-martial for drunken driving is dishonorable discharge, forfeiture of all pay and allowances, and confinement for 18 months.